Board of Directors

 Mr. Shute holds a BA degree in Business Finance from California State University at Fullerton and an MBA from the University of Southern California in Business Finance.

-Charles Yeomans has 25 years of experience in investment banking, private equity investment and M&A and has more than a decade of experience in executive management at the corporate level.
-Besides his role at Trigemina, he is is also a consultant to SiteOne, Inc., a Stanford-based biotechnology firm developing a subtype-selective sodium channel blocker for pain.
+Charles Yeomans has 25 years of investment banking.
+He is a consultant to SiteOne, Inc., a Stanford-based biotechnology firm developing a subtype-selective sodium channel blocker for pain.

 Mr. Yeomans holds an AB degree from Kenyon College and an MBA from Stanford.
 He was also an intelligence officer in the U.S. Navy.